|Empty Weight:||4,369 lbs.|

 Courtesy of the United States Army Center of Military History

 The "Iroquois" was more commonly known as the "Huey" as there were a series of the "HU" models which were subsequently re-designated "UH."
-Various versions of this helicopter are operational with more than 36 air forces around the world.
-Well over 6,000 have been produced.
+Various military versions of this helicopter have been operational with more than 36 air forces around the world.
+Well over 16,000 have been produced.

-The UH-1B served with the U.S. Army in Vietnam and was the mainstay of Army Air Development Operations.
-They were used as transports, gunships, airborne ambulances, search/rescue and as general utility aircraft.
+The UH-1B served with the U.S. Army in Vietnam and was the mainstay of Army Air Development Operations and served as a ground attack gunship.
+Other variants were used as transports, airborne medivac ambulances, search/rescue and as general utility aircraft.

-The design first flew in 1955 and the aircraft has been produced under license in Japan, Italy and Germany.
+The design first flew in 1956 and the aircraft has been produced under license in Japan, Italy and Germany.
 A pure gunship development of the Huey was the AH-1G "Cobra."
+Civilian variants, models 204/205, 212 and 214 are in service today

 This craft was used by the U.S. Air Force Forward Air Control (USAFFAC) stationed at Brookside Airport, McCordsville, IN.